orlandos-nl/MongoKitten/README.md

 <details>
 <summary>MongoKitten relies on [Swift NIO](https://github.com/apple/swift-nio) to provide support for asynchronous operations.
 All MongoKitten operations that talk to the server are asynchronous, and return an `EventLoopFuture<...>` of some kind.</summary>

-You can learn all about NIO by reading [its readme](https://github.com/apple/swift-nio/blob/master/README.md), but here are the basics:
+You can learn all about NIO by reading [its readme](https://github.com/apple/swift-nio/blob/master/README.md) or [the article on RayWenderlich.com](https://www.raywenderlich.com/1124580-a-simple-guide-to-async-on-the-server), but here are the basics:

 Asynchronous operations return a future.
 NIO implements futures in the [`EventLoopFuture<T>`](https://apple.github.io/swift-nio/docs/current/NIO/Classes/EventLoopFuture.html) type.
 An `EventLoopFuture` is a holder for a result that will be provided later.
 The result of the future can either be successful yielding a result of `T`, or unsuccessful with a result of a Swift `Error`.
 This is the asynchronous representation of a successful `return` or a thrown error.